rextsears/track-track/README.md

     - As a user, I want the ability to mark certain songs as 'Favorites.'
     - As a user, I want the ability to be the only person with the ability to add, edit, or delete my personal music information.
     - As a user, I want to be able to see my music data displayed in different formats, including chronologically, alphabetically, by Artist, by Streaming Source, by Discovery Source, etc.
+    - As a user, I want the ability to 'log in' to the app to only see my information.
+    - As a user, I want the ability to interact with the application and database in a manner that is user friendly and familiar to the look and feel of other apps I use regularly.

 ## Wireframes